Our Feeding Services

 Children with additional mealtime support requirements or a compromised swallow will require an oral eating and drinking care plan (OEDCP) for them to attend childcare/ELC/school/vacation care.

 Assessment, development and ongoing monitoring of the care plan can be arranged with one of our Speech Pathologists.
-Please phone Reception to make an appointment.
+Please phone our Support Services team to make an appointment.

 Support for the relationship between child and parent and for the parent themselves